technoplato/sharing-instant/README.md

 ## Overview

-SharingInstant brings InstantDB's real-time sync to Swift using the familiar `@Shared` property wrapper from Point-Free's Sharing library.
+`sharing-instant` brings InstantDB's real-time sync to Swift using the familiar `@Shared` property wrapper from Point-Free's Sharing library.
 It provides:

 - **`@Shared(.instantSync(...))`** – Bidirectional sync with optimistic updates